Māui (Māori mythology): Marriage

+The Snaring of Tama-nui-te-rā

+Maui Snaring the Sun, circa 1927.

 In former days, the sun used to travel quickly across the sky, leaving not enough daylight time for working and eating.
 Māui proposed to catch the sun and slow it down.
 Armed with the jaw-bone of Murirangawhenua and a large amount of rope, which is in some tellings made from his sister Hina's hair, Māui and his brothers journeyed to the east and found the pit where the sun-god Tama-nui-te-rā slept during the night-time.
 There they tied the ropes into a noose around the pit and built a wall of clay to shelter behind.
 Tama-nui-te-rā was caught in the noose and Māui beat him severely with the jaw-bone until he surrendered and agreed to travel slowly across the sky.

-Māui fishes up the North Island
+The creation of Te Ika-a-Māui

 Māui's older brothers always refused to let him come fishing with them.
 One night, he wove for himself a flax fishing line and enchanted it with a karakia to give it strength; to this he attached the magic fish-hook made from the jaw-bone that his grandmother Murirangawhenua had given him.
-Then he hid away in the hull of his brothers' waka (canoe).
+Then he hid away in the hull of his brothers' waka.
 The next morning, when the waka was too far from land to return, he emerged from his hiding-place.
 His brothers would not lend him any bait, so he struck himself on the nose and baited the hook with his blood.
 Māui hauled a great fish, known as Hāhau-whenua, up from the depths.
 Thus the North Island of New Zealand is known as Te Ika-a-Māui (The Fish of Māui).

+Dawn Chorus on the Fish of Māui, Paul Dibble (2019).

 When it emerged from the water, Māui left to find a tohunga to perform the appropriate ceremonies and prayers, leaving his brothers in charge.
 They, however, did not wait for Māui to return but began to cut up the fish, which writhed in agony, causing it to break up into mountains, cliffs and valleys.
 If the brothers had listened to Māui, the island would have been a level plain, and people would have been able to travel with ease on its surface.